 City University London’s IBM Enterprise Computing scholarship for a place on its Masters of Information Leadership course is open for entries.

 The tough economic climate and longer sale cycles have taken their toll on the bottom line at Phoenix IT Group with its half year results showing a drop in revenue and pre-tax profits.
-In an interium set of results the channel player reported revenues of £132.3m, compared to £138.4m in

 With just a day to go before the Chancellor stands up and delivers the Autumn Statement it's already becoming clear that there should be billions of more pounds worth of credit for SMEs on offer.
-The credit easing measures that were promised look like totaling up to the £40bn mark with report

 The government’s UK cyberscurity strategy includes a new crime unit, more certifications, increased public education, and the creation of kitemarks.